n0npax/self-code-adk/README.md

 Here is screenshot of sample chat of multiagent app.
 App contains few agents, and one of them is returning capital cities for a country using a tool.
 Once asked, `self-code` agent reads and provides feedback on code quality.

+I'm usually asking questions like:
+- do you see any issues with current code?
+- **you didn't do `xyz`, how to adjust your prompt, so next time you would act differently**

 ![sample chat](assets/sample-chat.png "Sample chat")

 ## name